(Adds comment from analyst, market reaction)

-WASHINGTON, April 28 (Reuters) - Contracts to buy previously owned U.S. homes rose in March for the first time in nine months, in the latest sign the housing market could be stabilizing after suffering a setback from a rise in interest rates and a severe winter.
+WASHINGTON, April 28 (Reuters) - Contracts to buy previously owned U.S. homes rose in March for the first time in nine months, a sign the housing market could be stabilizing after suffering a setback from a rise in interest rates and a severe winter.

 The National Association of Realtors said on Monday its Pending Home Sales Index, based on contracts signed last month, increased 3.4 percent to 97.4.
 The increase beat economists' expectations for a 1.0 percent advance.

-These contracts become sales after a month or two, and March's rise suggested home resales could rebound in the months ahead after stumbling last summer following a run-up in mortgage interest rates.
+These contracts usually become sales after a month or two, and March's rise suggested home resales could rebound in the months ahead.

-Existing home sales in March fell to their lowest level in more than 1-1/2 years, but details of the report suggested the downward trend in sales had probably run its course, with housing inventory rising and more first-time buyers coming into the market.
+Existing home sales had fallen to their lowest levels in more than 1-1/2 years, but details of Monday's report suggested the downward trend in sales had probably run its course, with housing inventory rising and more first-time buyers coming into the market.

 Despite last month's surge, pending home sales were still down 7.9 percent compared to March of last year.

 Contracts increased in the Northeast, in the South and in the West.
-They, however, fell in the Midwest.
+They fell in the Midwest.